semaphoreci/docs/docs/ci-cd-environment/docker-authentication.md

 - 200 pulls per 6 hours for authenticated users on the free Docker Hub plan
 - Unlimited pull rate for the authenticated users with Pro and Team Docker Hub accounts.

-Exceeding the explained rate limits will disrupt your Semaphore workflows and below you can find the recommended steps to avoid it.
+Exceeding the explained rate limits will disrupt your Semaphore workflows.
+You can find the recommended steps to avoid it below.

 ## Will this affect you
 Semaphore runs jobs from a shared pool of IPs and anonymous public image pulls are counted based on the IP address.
 This means that if you are pulling images from a public Docker Hub repository as an anonymous user, **your Semaphore jobs will be affected by the new DockerHub rate limit**.

 We want to help you reduce the impact of the Docker Hub rate limit introduction so feel free to reach out to our support team with any questions that you might have.

-## What are we doing to help?
+## What are we doing to help
 For your convenience, we have created the [Semaphore Container Registry](/ci-cd-environment/semaphore-registry-images/) which contains some of the most frequently used Docker images.
 You can pull these images in your Semaphore environment without any restrictions or limitations.

-If you are using a Docker-based CI/CD environment in combination with convenience images, note that Semaphore will **automatically redirect** any pulls from the `semaphoreci` Docker Hub repository to the Semaphore Container Registry.
+If you are using a [Docker-based CI/CD environment](/ci-cd-environment/custom-ci-cd-environment-with-docker/) in combination with convenience images Semaphore will **automatically redirect** any pulls from the `semaphoreci` Docker Hub repository to the Semaphore Container Registry.

 ## What should you do to minimize the effect of the rate limit
+- **Switch to Semaphore Container Registry** - if the image you need is available in [our Container Registry](/ci-cd-environment/semaphore-registry-images/) you can update your configuration to pull images from `registry.semaphoreci.com/`
-If you have a DockerHub account, **to avoid failing jobs, we suggest that you start authenticating your pulls** in your Semaphore configuration.
-Docker offers a rate limit of 200 pulls per 6 hours for their free plan accounts and unlimited pulls for Pro and Team Docker Hub accounts.
+- **Authenticate your pulls** - If you have a Docker Hub account start authenticating your pulls in your Semaphore configuration.

 ## How to authenticate Docker pulls
 ### Create the Semaphore secret